Diversity & Women's Events

 The School of Engineering offers two special programs for high school girls at the freshman through senior level.
 Both are designed to introduce young women to the different fields of engineering and the career opportunities to be found.
 The school's Women in Engineering Program also boasts a robust scholarship program for female students, activities to encourage women in engineering careers and a strong student chapter of the Society of Women Engineers.

-Project Discovery is a week long, intensive learning camp for high school students.
+The KU Engineering High School Summer Camp, Project Discovery, is a week long, intensive learning camp for high school students.
 Campers choose from different engineering disciplines and work closely with KU faculty and graduate students as they complete a hands-on project.
 Held on KU’s campus, students will get an up-close view of KU and the School of Engineering classrooms and labs.

 Camp Experience: Each morning campers will learn about a field of engineering through lectures and laboratory tours.
 After lunch, campers will make their way back to the engineering complex to design, test and build various hands-on projects.
 Evenings at camp are filled with activities, competitions, and chances to unwind.